mattischrome/blogischrome/_posts/2014-09-30-album-digest-september-2014.markdown

 date: "2014-09-30"
 title: "Album Digest, September 2014"
 categories: Music
-tags: [Album Digest, September, Music, Aphex Twin, The Juan Mclean, Vessel, Cymbals Eat Guitars]
+tags: [Album Digest, September, Music, Aphex Twin, The Juan Mclean, Vessel, Cymbals Eat Guitars, Fourteen]
 ---

 Album Digest September 2014 contains four amazing albums, including the long-awaited return from the Aphex Twin, and an album from Cymbals Eat Guitars released about a week after I wondered what had happened to them.
 Spooky.
 Rounding out the selection this month are a cool punky-disco album by The Juan Maclean and a truly remarkable offering by Vessel.